honeycombio/intro-to-o11y-go/README.md

 Make the calculation into its own span, to see how much of the time spent on this service is the meat: adding the fibonacci numbers.

-In `fibHandler`, surround the addition statement with:
+In `fibHandler`, surround the addition statement with a span start and end (seach for "CUSTOM SPAN" to find it):

 ```go
 	tr := otel.Tracer("calculator")